 Deciding where to stay in Puerto Vallarta is not easy.
 The internet returns hundreds of luxury hotel options with confusing all-inclusive terminology, vacation clubs, timeshare options and other hotels that look more like the place where your teenager self would have enjoyed Spring Break than that for a refined couple or chic group of friends.
-In terms of lodging in Puerto Vallarta, the most important decision related to the best hotel is determining what you will be doing.
+In terms of lodging in Puerto Vallarta, the most important decision is determining what you will be doing.

 Here is also where the bars and clubs are and where most of the action takes place so, day and night, you will be entertained.

 If you have a car and are looking for a hotel a bit more luxurious and exclusive, head south of Puerto Vallarta.
 The steep and windy road heading south hides some gems with fabulous views of the sea and the sunset and the peace of tranquility.
 And when you crave some fun and noise, Puerto Vallarta downtown is only a short car ride away.

 All inclusive beach resorts

 For those looking for the convenience of an all-inclusive vacation with the family, most of the vacation clubs and resorts are located between the Puerto Vallarta Marina (and the airport) and the downtown area along the stretch of flat beach.
 You will find all the big brands here sprawling large properties with multiple swimming pools, beach access and lots of facilities.

 Another all-inclusive area dominated by the large brands but located close to the yachting heart of Puerto Vallarta.
 The area is very different from the rest of town, it is newer, more modern and international but that comes at the expense of charm.

 Best resorts in Puerto Vallarta

 Now that you have chosen what area to stay at, you must decide on the best resort in each area.
 Here are our picks of the best hotels, resorts and villas in Puerto Vallarta.